tcjennings/tcjennings.github.io/_posts/2016-07-26-water-valve.md

 First I find some old 18-gauge thermostat wire and grab a red and a white conductor.
 These get soldered onto the solenoid's spades.

-The other end I solder to a panel mount 1/8" jack that is meant to accept a TS connector (that's Tip and Shield, or "mono" if it were an audio jack).
+The other end I solder to a panel mount 1/8" jack that is meant to accept a TS connector (that's Tip and Sleeve, or "mono" if it were an audio jack).

 The jack has an outer diameter of 1/4" and the washer and nut need about 3/8" of clearance.
 The PVC box is much thicker than the jack is, so I first drill a 1/4" hole through the box and then carefully drill a 3/8" counter-sink space around it.
 This allows me to mount the jack into the box (heh) such that it sits flush.